eclipse-pdt/pdt/plugins/org.eclipse.php.help/docs/source/008-getting_started/016-basic_tutorial/008-creating_and_uploading_a_project.md

 To create a new PHP Project:

- 1. Go to File Menu and select **New | PHP Project**.  -Or- In PHP Explorer view, right-click and select **New | PHP Project**.
+ 1. Go to File Menu and select **New | PHP Project**.  -Or- In Project Explorer view, right-click and select **New | PHP Project**.
  2. The New Project wizard will open.
 Enter a name for your new project into the Project Name field.
  3. Click **Finish** to complete the creation of your project.

 <!--ref-end-->

-The new project will be listed in PHP Explorer view.
+The new project will be listed in Project Explorer view.

 ## Creating a PHP File